 Linzi McLagan first gained contemporary dance experience at 12 years old.
 She performed and participated in creative community projects throughout Dundee before going on to study at the Scottish School of Contemporary Dance, where she achieved a Higher National Diploma in Contemporary Dance Performance.

 After graduation she joined the community initiatives team at Dundee College, where she received a Teaching and Leadership mentorship with Catherine Cassidy.
 Linzi then went on to work as a Lecturer at Dundee College and spent four years there teaching contemporary technique, choreography and movement science at the Scottish School of Contemporary Dance.
-Within this time Linzi achieved a Higher Diploma: Exercise Physiology, an Advanced Diploma: Teaching in Further Education, her 3rd module in Polestar Pilates Matt work, an MSc in Dance Science and Education at the University of Edinburgh and is currently studying the Postgraduate: Teaching Qualification in Further Education (TQFE) at the University of Dundee.
+Within this time Linzi achieved a Higher Diploma: Exercise Physiology, an Advanced Diploma: Teaching in Further Education, her 3rd module in Polestar Pilates Matt work, an MSc in Dance Science and Education at the University of Edinburgh and acquired her Postgraduate: Teaching Qualification in Further Education (TQFE) at the University of Dundee.

 Linzi has worked extensively throughout Scotland as a Community Dance Artist, Dance Development Officer (educational remit) and a Dance Educationalist in Early Years, Primary, secondary and Further Education settings.
 Linzi has a passion for working within the Dance Education sector producing innovative projects across Scotland and is delighted to be part of theYDance team!

 Linzi is principally responsible for the Education strand of the company’s work which includes strategic planning, management and delivery of YDance education projects and events.
 Her role aims to promote the delivery of dance within the formal education sector and influence the future development of dance within the Scottish curriculum.

 Her favourite place to hang out is in a library.